Skip to content

 All six packages should appear at the versions pinned in requirements.txt.
 If anything is missing or mismatched, re-run pip install -r requirements.txt.

-Reminder: activate the environment in every new terminal session before running python create_world.py.
-If you forget, you'll either get the wrong Python version or ModuleNotFoundError.
+Activate the environment in every new terminal session before running python create_world.py.
+Forget, and you get either the wrong Python version or a ModuleNotFoundError.

 Downloading the input data

-The repository ships with code and configs but not the bulky census/venue CSVs that live under data/.
+The repository ships with code and configs, but not the bulky census and venue CSVs that live under data/.
 Fetch them with:

-This downloads data_may.zip from the project's data server, unpacks it into data/, and removes the zip.
+This downloads data_may.zip from the project's data server, unpacks it into data/, and cleans up after itself.
 You only need to do this once (or whenever the upstream dataset is refreshed).

 # Run with the default config (configs/2021/config.yaml)